aifakhri/pacmann-python-projects/README.md

 * The ``while`` loop is used to always show the main menu of the program.
 It will end when we select "Keluar Dari Program" menu, which is for exiting the program.
 * The ``print()`` function is used to display the menu
 * ``choice`` variable would store the user input as an integer, hence, if user enter any kind of string it will be captured by the ``expect`` statement because we expect a ``ValueEror`` error type.
-* For choice number 1, 2, 3 and 4, we have created a new function for code readability purpose.
+* For choice number 1, 2, 3 and 4, we have created a new function for code readability purpose, respectively.
+* For choice number 5, the user is going to check the cart status by calling the ``check_order()`` method from ``Transaction`` clas.
+* For choice number 6, the user is going to check the total price of their purchase by calling the ``total_price()``.
-* We expect the user to select the menu with numbers, hence we wrap the ``input`` function in the ``int`` function which transform any user input into integer.
+We expect the user to select the menu with numbers, hence we wrap the ``input`` function in the ``int`` function which transform any user input into integer.
 If user enter string or text we capture the error with try-except statement to notify the user.
 * If the user enter any number outside the menu we would also notify the user.

 From this view, user free to interact with the application by selecting the menu's number.
 If a user enter a value beyond the menu it will print a notification.

-#### Selecting Number 1 - Tambah Item ke Keranjang
+#### ``add_new_item_menu()`` Function
-By selecting number we would call ``add_new_item()`` function:
+By selecting number from the main menu, 1 the user we will call ``add_new_item()`` function:

 --Code Snippet--

 The function, first, would clear the CLI then show a message to the user to input the item name.
-Then we prompt item qty and item price message, respectively, so the user can input any data they want.
-We expect the
+Then we prompt item qty and item price message, respectively.

+#### ``modify_item_menu()`` Function
+When this option is selected by user, the program would call ``modify_item_menu()`` function.

+The function would clear the current CLI terminal and then shows the new menu called "Modifikasi Item Di Keranjang" with following menu
+1. Modifikasi Nama Barang di Keranjang
+2. Modifikasi Jumlah Barang di Keranjang
+3. Modifikasi Harga Barang di Keranjang
+4. Kembali ke Menu Utama

+The menu number 4 is to go back to the main menu.
+The other menu would prompt a message depending the menu

+##### Selecting Menu Number 1
+This menu is used to change item name on the cart.
+When the menu is selected the program would prompt a message for the user to enter item name they want to change.
+Then the program would prompt a message for the desired item name to be submitted.

+After the user finished entering the data, the program would call the ``update_item_name()`` method with the ``item_name`` and ``new_item_name`` as the parameter.

+When the process is done, the CLI display will be cleared and the display will change to the main menu display.

-#### Selecting Number 2 - Modifikasi Item di Keranjang
+##### Selecting Menu Number 2
+This menu is used to change item price on the cart.
+When the menu is selected the program would prompt a message for the user to enter item name of the item quantity they want to change.
+Then the program would prompt a message for the desired item quantity to be submitted.

+After the user finished entering the data, the program would call the ``update_item_wty()`` method with the ``qty_item_name`` and ``new_item_qty`` as the parameter.

+When the process is done, the CLI display will be cleared and the display will change to the main menu display.

-#### Selecting Number 3 - Hapus Item di Keranjang
+##### Selecting Menu Number 3
+This menu is used to change item price on the cart.
+When the menu is selected the program would prompt a message for the user to enter item name of the item price they want to change.
+Then the program would prompt a message for the desired item price to be submitted.

+After the user finished entering the data, the program would call the ``update_item_price()`` method with the ``item_name`` and ``new_item_price`` as the parameter.

+When the process is done, the CLI display will be cleared and the display will change to the main menu display.

-#### Selecting Number 4 - Reset Keranjang
+#### Selecting Number 4 - Hapus Item di Keranjang
+By selecting menu number 3, the program will call ``delete_item_menu()``, which contains this code:

+The code will reset clear the main menu display and showing new menu.
+The user is prompted with the message to enter the item name they want to delete.
+After that the program will call ``delete_item()`` method from Transaction class.

-#### Selecting Number 5 - Tambah Item ke Keranjang
+#### Selecting Number 5 - Reset Keranjang

-#### Selecting Number 6 - Tambah Item ke Keranjang
+By selecting this menu, the program will call ``reset_cart_menu()``, which contains this code:

+The code will reset clear the main menu display and showing new menu.
+The user is prompted with a choice whether they want to reset the current cartt.
+If they select number 1 user will After that the program will call ``delete_item()`` method from Transaction class. if they select number 2, reset is cancelled and the current menu is cleared and main menu is shown.

+The user can opt out by selectint the number 3 menu.
+There is also try-expect statement to make sure the program will not error when the user enter a string to the program

 ## Test